vocelik/heterogenous_game_theory/README.md

 ## Introduction

-This package is based on the [UvAAxelrod](https://github.com/RickGroeneweg/UvAAxelrod) package.
+This package is based on the [UvAAxelrod](https://github.com/RickGroeneweg/UvAAxelrod) package, which Rick Groeneweg, Vaclav Ocelik and Sebastian Krapohl developed for the research project GLOBAL CODE.
 The package simulates prisoner's dilemma between any number of _agents_ in a particular environment.
 Agents can, but need not, differ from one another based on three variables: _M_, _e_, and _i_.

 For any agent pair _x_,_y_ the payoffs are calculated as follows: